Looking after your Burnt Soul Lycra

 - Do not use hot water - Always wash your Lycra outfit in cool or tepid water.

 - Hand wash – It reduces excessive ringing or stretching that will miss-shape your outfit

 - Wash it in a mesh laundry bag or pillow case – If you absolutely can’t be bothered to hand wash do it on a cool cycle, or hand wash cycle (if you have one).
 We’d always go for the hand wash option first though.

 - Never use chlorine bleach – It will destroy the fibres of your outfit.

 - To remove stains- Try to tackle the stain straight away, so quickly soak the stain in cold or tepid water, do not use hot water as this can set the stain.
 Apply a small amount of a mild liquid detergent to the stain and gently rub the detergent into the stain.
 Do not scrub!
 Once you’ve done this, wash as normal with our guidelines from above.

 - Never machine dry – Once you’ve washed your Lycra, drip dry it away from direct heat and sunlight.
-You may want to dry if flat to avoid any stretching or pulling.

 - Never iron- You won’t need to anyway, bonus time saver!
 The heat from the iron will melt the Lycra so avoid this faux-pas.

 - To remove strong smells – Come on, it might happen from all the vigorous dancing these outfits inspire!
 Fill a bucket or sink with cold water and add one cup of baking soda and soak your Lycra outfit overnight.
 Then drip dry away from direct heat and sunlight.